mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 ### NOTES
 Total Time: **197 minutes** &nbsp; Distance: **80 km**

 Another January day with dry roads and that means I am on the road bike.
-My ride [last Saturday](/ironman2021-33weeksout?sat) was close to 3 hours so it was a no brainer to do another ride out to _Lands End Road_.
+[Last Saturday](/ironman2021-33weeksout?sat) was close to a 3 hour ride so it was a no brainer to do another trip out to _Lands End Road_.
 This week, I reversed the direction of the route and rode it clockwise.
 I also included the punchy, _Prospect Lake Road_ into the early part of the route.
 <!---->
-I felt a fatigued in my quads right from the start and the _Prospect Lake_ idea did not help to get me into the groove that I thought it would.
+My quads felt fatigued right from the start and that _Prospect Lake_ idea did not help to get me into the groove that I thought it would.
 This was a _"soldier on"_ effort from start to finish as I did not feel anywhere near as fresh as a week ago.
+It was noticeably cooler than last week too.

 The twinge in my piriformis didn't appear until the second hour this week (an improvement) and I really only noticed it once (_Mt.
 Newton X-Road_ area).

 ### Calories and fluids
 I packed 36 jujubes and consumed 32 (~530 calories).
 I also upped the concentration of Gatorade in my bottles from 53g to 66g (~250 calories each) and consumed a litre (~300 calories).
 No GI today though I can hear the talk I may get of next Thursday regarding just 1 litre of fluid.
 This did meet the goal of minimum 200 calories per hour at around 275 cals/hour.
-I could do more if it was warmer.
+The more I do this, the better I will get at it.

 ---